-The Uniting Church WA is composed of the Presbytery of Western Australia with more than 100 congregations, and the Synod of Western Australia with:
+The Uniting Church WA is composed of the Presbytery of Western Australia with more than 100 congregations and faith communities, and the Synod of Western Australia with:

-- Seven schools: Methodist Ladies' College (MLC), Presbyterian Ladies' College (PLC), Penrhos College, Scotch College, Wesley College, St Stephen's School and Tranby College. - A university residential college: Trinity Residential College and Conference Centre is located near the University of Western Australia. - Four leading not-for-profit service agencies: Beananging Kwuurt Institute (BKI), Good Sammy Enterprises, Juniper, and Uniting WA.
+- Seven schools: Methodist Ladies' College (MLC), Presbyterian Ladies' College (PLC), Penrhos College, Scotch College, Wesley College, St Stephen's School and Tranby College. - A university residential college: Trinity Residential College and Conference Centre is located near the University of Western Australia. - Four leading not-for-profit service agencies: Good Sammy Enterprises, Juniper, Uniting WA, and Beananging Kwuurt Institute